Robust Spectral Watermark for Synthetic Tabular Data: Method

 \subsection{Watermark Embedding}

 \paragraph{High-level description.} As shown in Figure~\ref{fig:algorithm}, the embedding process can be divided into three steps.
-It begins by preprocessing the given tabular data through two transformations: first, a column-wise Yeo-Johnson transformation (YJT)~\cite{2000new} with standardization to reduce heterogeneity and unify the scale; second, a row-wise discrete Fourier transform (DFT)~\cite{1999Discrete} to map the data into the frequency domain.
+It begins by preprocessing the given tabular data through two transformations: first, a column-wise Yeo-Johnson transformation (YJT)~\citep{2000new} with standardization to reduce heterogeneity and unify the scale; second, a row-wise discrete Fourier transform (DFT)~\citep{1999Discrete} to map the data into the frequency domain.
 Next, the algorithm modifies the imaginary components of the frequency-domain representation to align with a precomputed pseudorandom bit sequence.
-Finally, it applies the inverse transformations and un-shuffling to reconstruct the modified data in the original domain, which is then released for public use and future detection.
-We provide a detailed explanation of these steps below. \footnote{Throughout this paper, we denote the imaginary unit by \texttt{i}, to avoid confusion with the index~$i$.}\footnote{We also introduce a privacy-enhanced variant to support multi-key scenarios.
-See Appendix~\ref{app:privacy_tabdrw}~\&~\ref{app:multi-key_eva} for details.}
+Finally, it applies the inverse transformations to reconstruct the modified data in the original domain, which is then released for public use and future detection.
+We provide a detailed explanation of these steps below. \footnote{Throughout this paper, we denote the imaginary unit by $\mathrm{i}$, to avoid confusion with the index~$i$.}